Top 10 Crazy Good Luck Charms

 Don’t worry, we’re not going to make you do the cinnamon challenge!
-Apparently, just keeping a stick of cinnamon in your purse or wallet can bring you a steady income.
-Money has never smelt so delicious!
+Apparently, just keeping a stick of cinnamon in your purse or wallet can bring you good fortune.
+Luck has never smelt so Christmassy!

 We don’t mean a sprinkling of spice, all things nice, etc. We mean a whole hollowed out nutmeg, filled with quicksilver (liquid elemental mercury).
 This charm was used back in the day to attract good luck in all matters related to money.
 We have since discovered that mercury can be pretty poisonous, so please just stick to a whole, unfilled nutmeg, okay?